-Reporter: An individual who submits a Report to the University alleging a violation of the Student Code of Conduct.
-University Community members making Reports as part of their duties will act as witnesses in the process.
+Reporting Party: An individual who submits a report to the University with general information or alleging a violation of the Student Code of Conduct.
+University Community members making reports as part of their duties will act as witnesses in the process.